-Over the last year the BGA has been increasing the amount of resources it puts into teaching.
+Over the last few years we've has been increasing the amount of resources we put into teaching.
 We have run a number of teaching events, and are running a number of "introductory" events to youngsters, generally through the "gifted and talented" programme.

 In doing this two issues turned up:- a) who is a good teacher? (and please bear in mind that this is NOT necessarily related to strength) b) legal issues associated with child protection legislation.